Avada Speed & Performance

 You can also disable any of the Avada Builder Elements you are not using, including Layout Elements and Form Elements.
 You can find these at Options > Builder Options > Avada Builder Elements, from the Avada Dashboard.
 Disabling unused Elements can lead to a small increase in performance, but use with caution.
 Disabling an element will remove it from all pages/posts, old and new.
 If it was on a previous page/post, it will render as regular element markup on the front end.

-From Avada 7.3 and up, you will also find the Run Element Scan button, which will scan your site and deselect all unused Elements for you.
+You will also find the Run Element Scan button, which will scan your site and deselect all unused Elements for you.
 All you have to do is then save the options.
 See the Avada Builder Options doc for more info.

 Builder Options > Avada Builder Elements